Point-Teaching: Weakly Semi-Supervised Object Detection with Point Annotations: Conclusion

 \section{Conclusion}

 In this work, we presented Point-Teaching, a novel weakly semi-supervised framework for object detection and instance segmentation.
 It can effectively leverage point annotation with the proposed {hungarian-based point matching} strategy, {image-wise MIL} loss, {point-wise MIL} loss, and {point-guided copy paste} augmentation.
-Extensive experiments are conducted to show its superiority over previous works in all data regime settings.

-In the future, we would explore Point-Teaching without handcrafted point annotations (\eg points generated by unsupervised learning), which will further reduce the annotation cost while maintaining competitive detection performance.
+These contributions enable our framework significantly outperforms all previous works by a large margin in all data regime settings.
+We hope our work can inspire the community to design more practical object detectors with limited human annotations.